 - d) Intern Licenses Student must have an intern license for each state in which they will complete rotations.
 Students must have their intern license with them at all times while on rotation.
-ALL STUDENTS MUST BE LICENSED IN PENNSYLVANIA regardless of whether rotations will be completed in PA.
-Last minute reschedules are often scheduled in Pennsylvania; if you are not licensed, you may not be able to be rescheduled and your rotation may be delayed.
-Additionally, all students may have intern hours reported to the State of PA, which cannot be done without an intern number on file for each student. - e) OSHA/HIPAA/TB Training Student must complete the required on-line training modules regarding "OSHA Bloodborne Pathogens" and "HIPAA" on The Pharmacist's Letter website as instructed by the school.
+ALL STUDENTS MUST BE LICENSED IN FLORIDA regardless of whether rotations will be completed in FL.
+Last minute reschedules are often scheduled in Florida; if you are not licensed, you may not be able to be rescheduled and your rotation may be delayed. - e) OSHA/HIPAA/TB Training Student must complete the required on-line training modules regarding "OSHA Bloodborne Pathogens" and "HIPAA" on The Pharmacist's Letter website as instructed by the school.
 Many sites are now also requiring completion of the Tuberculosis module. - f) BLS Certification Must be the two-year certification through the American Heart Association and must be valid through the end of the rotation schedule.